d0064/PixelWar/README.md

 Interval is the time in minutes between incremential backups.
 If interval is undefined, it will just make one backup and then exit.
 If command is defined, it will be executed after every backup (just one command, with no arguments, like "dosomething.sh"), this is useful for synchronisation with a storage server i.e..
 Look into `utils/backupServer` for some scripts and info on how to run it.

-You can run it with pm2, just like pixelplanet.
+You can run it with pm2, just like PixelWar.
 An example ecosystem-backup.example.yml file will be located in the dist directory.

 Note: